Fellow-Consulting-AG/NewSmartdata/README.md

 NewSmartdata
 --------------

-New Smartdata Tool for Loading Data to M3 over Infor ION.
+New Smartdata Tool for Loading Data from external systems to M3 over Infor ION.

 ----------------
 Current Status